pomsky-lang/pomsky/book/src/language-tour/character-classes.md

 The reason why Unicode was invented is that most people in the world don't speak English, and many of them use languages with different alphabets.
 To support them, Unicode includes 144,697 characters covering 159 different scripts.
-Since we have a standard that makes it really easy to support different languages, there's no excuse for not use it.
+Since we have a standard that makes it really easy to support different languages, there's no excuse for not using it.

 The character class <rulex>`['a'-'z' 'A'-'Z']` only recognizes Latin characters.
 What should we do instead?
 We should use a